godotengine/godot-docs/development/file_formats/tscn.rst

 A TSCN file can contain meshes, materials and other data, and these are contained in the internal resources section of the file.
-The heading for an internal resource looks very similar to those of external resources, but does not have a path.
+The heading for an internal resource looks similar to those of external resources, but does not have a path.
 Internal resources also have :code:`key=value` pairs under each heading.
 For example, a capsule collision shape looks like: